nebulahh/log-analyser/README.md

 ---

-Hiding the function is an added security
+Hiding the function name is an added layer of security